cisagov/get.gov/pages/help/help_faq.md

 * Conducting the functions for publicly controlled enterprises, like fairs, theaters, zoos, or auctions
 * Publishing third-party news about important events affecting the public

-Your organization may need to comply with additional requirements around commercial purposes that impact what you can promote online (e.g., state law, organizational policies).
+Your organization may need to comply with additional requirements around "commercial purposes" that impact what you can promote online (e.g., state law, organizational policies).